vishakhadhonde9/Python/Session-2] Data types.md

         print(ba)  # Output: bytearray(b'ZBCDEF')

 ## Memoryview -
-- A memoryview object allows you to access the internal data of another object that supports the buffer protocol, such as bytes, bytearray, or arrays from the array module.
+- memoryview is a built-in type that allows you to access the internal memory of an object that supports the buffer protocol (e.g., bytes, bytearray, array), without copying the data.
-- memoryview provides a way to view and manipulate data without copying it.

 #### Creating a memoryview -

     mv = memoryview(bytearray(b"hello world"))